learn-co-curriculum/phase-0-html-link-tag-with-href/README.md

 - Open a new Explorer window.
 There is a bar that says "Quick Access" along the top of the window (similar to a URL bar in a browser).
 Click this and type `\\wsl$` to access files and folders on Ubuntu.
-Navigate to `/home/<your-user-name>/` to get your home directory, then locate this labs local folder and click the `index.html` file.
+Navigate to `/home/<your-user-name>/` to get to your home directory, then locate this lab's local folder and click the `index.html` file.

 Once you have the HTML document open in your browser, you can make changes to it